 TLDR - Quick Summary

-• No credit check loans include payday loans, cash advance services, installment loans, and Buy Now Pay Later services
+- No credit check loans include payday loans, cash advance services, installment loans, and Buy Now Pay Later services — you can apply online and get approved without a hard credit check

-• Interest rates range from 0% (cash advance apps like Bree) to maximum provincial limits of $14 per $100 borrowed for payday loans in Canada
+- Interest rates range from 0% (cash advance apps like Bree) to the federal maximum of $14 per $100 borrowed for payday loans in Canada, which works out to roughly 365% APR

-• No credit impact during the loan application process, though missed payments may be reported
+- No credit impact during the loan application process — most lenders use a soft credit check or no credit check at all, though missed payments may still be reported

-• Provincial regulations vary, with stricter consumer protections in place across Canada
+- Provincial regulations vary, with stronger consumer protections now in place across Canada following the January 2025 federal lending reforms

-• Red flags include upfront fees, unlicensed payday lenders, and rates exceeding legal limits
+- Red flags include upfront fees, unlicensed payday lenders, and interest rates exceeding legal limits

 What Are No-Credit-Check Loans in Canada?